 While network administrators on smaller networks may be able to get by on command-line scripts, ad-hoc monitoring isn’t the most efficient way to manage your resources.
 For more precise monitoring you will need to use an external monitoring tool.
 You have the choice between Java Management Extensions (JMX beans) or using a complete application monitoring solution.
 But before that, we’re going to look at what you should be monitoring.

-Things You Should be Monitoring with Tomcat
+What Should I be Monitoring with Tomcat?

 Tomcat is a server all of its own.
 There are a number of metrics that you need to monitor to discover performance issues and maintain long-term performance.
 These are: